USING OTHERS' WORK

 Clarifying a quotation

-You can add a few works to a quote in square brackets to make its meaning clearer.
+You can add words to a quote in square brackets to make its meaning clearer.
 This is known as interpolation.
 For example: